Secretariat and Non-Governmental Organizations

 As well as the Office of Legal Affairs (two students) that will work very closely with the International Court of Justice Program to determine the legality of resolutions proposed at KUNA: very similar to the role of Attorney General role at KYA.

 Under the Secretariat, are Non-Governmental Organizations (NGOs).
 These are the equivalent to lobbyists at KYA.
-They are international non-profits and advocacy organizations, like Unicef, Doctors Without Borders, and Amnesty International.
+They are international non-profits and advocacy organizations, like UNICEF, Doctors Without Borders, and Amnesty International.

 Each NGO will select resolutions to advocate for or against on behalf of their organization.